-That solitaire you own; that diamond ring you gifted your spouse; that gold wedding ring – do you know where is it coming from?
-Have you ever pondered about the origin of these items?
-Found in the mines of Africa, sent to India for designing, exported to the US as a wedding ring, which Joe gave to Sandra – these precious metals travel across the world before being bought.
+That solitaire you own, that diamond ring you gifted your spouse, or that gold wedding ring – do you know where it is coming from?
+Have you ever wondered about the origin of these items?
+Found in the mines of Africa, sent to India for designing, and exported to the US as a wedding ring which Joe finally gave to Sandra – these precious metals travel across the world before being bought.

-But, why is origin and history important?
-For a very long time, we paid no attention to the fact that there was child labor employed, human rights abuse and violation of labor regulations to get the products to the consumers.
-Companies were careless in conserving environment, and in the process, this approach caused irreversible harm to the indigenous people, to animals, and to forests.
-Consider the case of blood diamonds, they were sold to indirectly finance wars, insurgencies and trouble-inducing activities.
+But why is their origin and history important?
+For a very long time, we paid no attention to the fact that child labor was employed, human rights were abused, and labor regulations were violated to get products to the consumers.
+Companies were careless about conserving the environment, and in the process, this approach caused irreversible harm to the indigenous people, to animals, and to forests.
+Consider the case of blood diamonds; they were sold to indirectly finance wars, insurgencies and other dangerous activities.

-Steps in the buzzword of today – Blockchain.
+Now comes the buzzword of today – blockchain.
 Blockchain is a distributed ledger technology, which is immutable.
 What does it mean?
-Everyone on the blockchain platform has her own ledger that records the transactions happening on the platform.
-Once stored on blockchain, no one can go back and alter these transactions.
+Everyone on the blockchain platform has their own ledger that records transactions happening on the platform.
+Once stored on the blockchain, no one can go back and alter these transactions.

 Provenance is not just applicable to precious metals.
-As the consumers become conscious of their choices, use-cases are emerging for tracking food items, fashion and handicraft among others.
-And, if there is a genuine audit trail backing a purchase, the re-sale value is higher.
+As consumers become more conscious of their choices, use-cases are emerging for tracking food items, fashion, and handicraft, among others.
+And, if there is a genuine audit trail backing a purchase, the resale value is much higher.

 Now, blockchain has solved only a part of the problem.
-While no one can deny the genuine information on blockchain, blockchain alone will not be able to guarantee that the products are authentic.
+While no one can deny the genuine information on the blockchain, this will not be able to guarantee that a product is authentic.
 Someone can easily swap the original with a duplicate without getting noticed.
-Hence, the area of counterfeiting remains unaddressed, but is gaining popularity.
-The use of RFID/ NFC chips is gaining popularity, but the costs are prohibitive except if being used for luxury/expensive goods.
-The idea is to put NFC chips in the product, read the chip via a device (could be a simple smartphone) and check the authenticity of the product.
-Once we can protect for counterfeiting, the data to identify the item uniquely can be stored on to blockchain, and this will be a single source of truth.
+Therefore, the area of counterfeiting remains unaddressed, but is gradually becoming recognized.
+The use of RFID/ NFC chips is gaining popularity, but the costs are prohibitive except when used for luxury/expensive goods.
+The idea is to put NFC chips into the product, read the chip via a device (like a simple smartphone) and check the authenticity of the product.
+Once we can protect for counterfeiting, the data to uniquely identify the item can be stored on a blockchain, and this will be a single source of truth.